onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 output statement and provides the value to the incremental module.

 Note that the example below is not a complete Heat Orchestration Template.
-The {vm-type} has been defined as “lb” for load balancer
+The {vm-type} has been defined as "lb" for load balancer

 incremental\_volume.yaml